On the existence of Hamiltonian cycles in hypercubes: Introduction

-For the sake of clarity, let us specify here that a closed Euclidean tour completed with the additional $2^k$-th move to let us come home, reaching the starting spot again, can also be called \emph{Hamiltonian cycle} (or even \emph{Hamiltonian circuit}) according to the standard graph theory terminology. \begin{definition} A Hamiltonian cycle in $C(2,k)$ is a closed Euclidean tour in $\{0,1\}^k$ that includes the $2^k$-th move to return to the starting vertex. \end{definition}
+\begin{definition} A Hamiltonian cycle in $C(2,k)$ (i.e., in the grid $\{0,1\}^k$) is a closed Euclidean tour in $C(2,k)$ that includes the $2^k$-th move to return to the starting vertex. \end{definition}

-In this paper, we will extend the previous result stating a necessary and sufficient condition through two existence theorems: the first of them is focused on the existence of Hamiltonian cycles in a $k$-dimensional grid with any associated Euclidean distance, whereas the second one is more specific since it states a sufficient and necessary condition for the existence of closed (Euclidean) $(a,b)$-leaper tours in $2 \times 2 \times \cdots \times 2$ chessboards, where the associated distance is given by $\sqrt{a^2+b^2}$.

-In fact, for any given $(a,b)$-leaper such that $a+1$ and $b$ are positive integers, we consider the Euclidean distance $\sqrt{a^2+b^2}$ associated to the only leaper that moves from a corner of the $k$-cube to another corner which is at a distance of (exactly) $\sqrt{a^2+b^2}$.
-Consequently, every fairy chess piece is well-defined since we are assuming $a \leq b$ (e.g., the condition $a \leq b$ implies that the threeleaper only corresponds to the $(0,3)$-leaper since it cannot also be called $(3,0)$-leaper).
+In the present paper, we extend the previous result by providing a necessary and sufficient condition via two theorems.
+The first focuses on the existence of Hamiltonian cycles in the $k$-dimensional grid $C(2,k) \coloneqq \{0,1\}^k$, for any associated Euclidean distance.
+The second is more specific, as it provides a necessary and sufficient condition for the existence of closed Euclidean $(a,b)$-leaper tours in $2 \times 2 \times \cdots \times 2$ chessboards, with associated distance $\sqrt{a^2+b^2}$.
+In fact, for any given $(a,b)$-leaper with nonnegative $a$, positive $b$, and $a \leq b$ (to ensure uniqueness), we consider the Euclidean distance $\sqrt{a^2+b^2}$ associated with the only leaper whose move takes one vertex of the $k$-cube to another at exact Euclidean distance $\sqrt{a^2+b^2}$.
+Consequently, every fairy chess leaper is well defined (e.g., the condition $a \leq b$ implies that the threeleaper corresponds to $(0,3)$, not $(3,0)$).